MedienABC

 Institution focusses on how media are produced by individuals, groups of people, and often by large corporations - media are big business.

-Language to communicate meaning, whether through words, moving images or sound.
+Every medium uses its own Language to communicate meaning, whether through words, moving images or sound.
 Media education analyzes the codes and conventions governing these languages.

 Genre is part of the Key Concept of Language, and can be applied to all kinds of media text.